 The following information provides context for the crime statistics reported as part of compliance with the Clery Act.
 LMU Campus Police and Security Department is primarily responsible for preparing the Annual Security and Fire Safety Report.
 This responsibility is specifically designated to the Chief of Campus Police and Security or designee.
-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the Lincoln Memorial University Campus Police and Security Department, and local law enforcement agencies, and non-police or public safety personnel who have been designated as Campus Security Authorities or CSAs.
-The Office of Student Services and Human Resources Department are key offices from which drug, liquor, and weapon offense referral data is obtained.
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained from the following sources: the Lincoln Memorial University Campus Police and Security Department, and local law enforcement agencies, law enforcement agencies with jurisdiction for international and domestic non-campus property locations, and non-police or public safety personnel who have been designated as Campus Security Authorities or CSAs.
+The Office of Student Services, Title IX and Human Resources Department are key offices from which drug, liquor, and weapon offense referral data is obtained, along with sexual offenses and potential reports of other Clery crimes.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.

-Final report preparation is coordinated by the Chief of Campus Police and Security, Office of the President, Human Resources, Student Services, and the Title IX Coordinator.
+Final report preparation is coordinated by the Chief of Campus Police and Security, General Counsel, the Clery Compliance Officer, Human Resources, Student Services, and the Title IX Coordinator.

-- A written request for statistical information is made at least on an annual basis to all Campus Security Authorities or CSAs (as defined by federal law).
+A written request for statistical information is made at least on an annual basis to all Campus Security Authorities or CSAs (as defined by federal law).
 CSAs are also informed in writing and/or through training to report crimes to LMU Campus Police and Security Department in a timely manner so those crimes can be evaluated for timely warning purposes.
-A Campus Security Authority or CSA is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution: A campus police department or a campus security department of an institution - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into an institutional property)
+A Campus Security Authority or CSA is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution:

-- Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+- A campus police department or a campus security department of an institution - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into an institutional property) - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.